Aliases for PRKAA1 Gene

 PRKAA1 (Protein Kinase, AMP-Activated, Alpha 1 Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with PRKAA1 include wolff-parkinson-white syndrome and obesity.
+Diseases associated with PRKAA1 include myotonia and obesity.
 Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include chromatin binding and protein C-terminus binding.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is NUAK1.

 UniProtKB/Swiss-Prot for PRKAA1 Gene